MagentaReds/Hangman-Game/README.md

 I did that thing I said I was going to do.

 For the Css/bootstrap, I used the April fools bootstrap theme from here http://code.divshot.com/geo-bootstrap/ It uses a fairly old version of bootstrap circa 2012, but works well enough.
-I added my own little touches like, like a fake webring and and a dismissable alert.
+I added my own little touches like a fake webring and and a dismissable alert.

 From the code comments:
 ```